Welcome to Bermuda!

 John Weale IPC Holdings.

-Sanford Weill CEO of Citygroup Inc. He tops the list of earnings of Bermuda-based executives with an estimated $19.5 million in last reported annual earnings.
+Sanford Weill CEO of Citygroup Inc. He tops the list of earnings of Bermuda-based/and/or/interested executives with an estimated $19.5 million in last reported annual earnings.

-Alberto Weisser CEO of Bunge, largest Bermuda-registered international company in Bermuda, 2011 world rankings of 162 in sales, 235 in profit, 731 in assets, 921 in market value.
-2011 CEO: Alberto Weisser.
+Alberto Weisser CEO of Bunge, largest Bermuda-registered international company.
 World's top soybean exporter and oilseed processor with over 33,000 employees and 2011 sales of $45.71 billion.
 A global agribusiness and food company operating in the farm-to-consumer food chain, engaged in oilseed processing, producing and supplying of fertilizer to farmers in South America and selling of packaged vegetable oils worldwide.